ProjectMitosisOS/mitosis-core/docs/contribution/README.md

 We will further refine our workflow of contribution in the future.

-## Conduct

-The mitosis project adheres to the [Rust Code of Conduct](https://github.com/rust-lang/rust/blob/master/CODE_OF_CONDUCT.md).

 ## Contributing in Issues

 For any contribution, you can follow the following steps: